chicks-net/chicks-home/README.md

 chicks-home
 ===========

-s project was begun to simplify my life for maintaining my home directory across numerous servers running different version of Linux.
+This project was begun to simplify my life for maintaining my home directory across numerous servers running different version of Linux.
 It checks to make sure that useful packages are installed and makes it easy to install the missing ones.
 I am testing it on Mint and CentOS.

 INSTALL
 -------